sipgate/clinq-bridge/README.md

-# CLINQ Bridge Library
+# CLINQ Bridge Framework

-This is the CLINQ Bridge library for developing integration services.
+This is the CLINQ Bridge framework for developing integration services.
 It provides a unified way to connect the CLINQ web application to any contact provider.

 ## Bootstrapping a new bridge